legendarycode3/mastering-javaScript-course/README.md

 	    2: value2,  //or a number </br>
 	    "property n": value3,  // or a string </br>
 	}; </br>
+	NOTE: Each property name on the example above is an identifier, (either a name , a number, or a string literal) , and each valueN is an expression whoose value is assigned to the property name. </br>
+	The property name  can also be an expresion. </br>

 	✔️ 2 more built-in objects (json, local storage) - objects provided by javascript. <br/>
 	(1) JSON (a built in object): This object helps us workwith something called ‘JSON’.
 JSON stands for “JavaScript Object Notation”.
 The easiet way to understand json is: <br/>